 Cary Marie’s interests include travel, music, photography, snorkeling, and cooking.
 Inspired by her family’s heritage, she especially enjoys cooking Italian food.
 She is also passionate about her involvement in organizations that support women’s rights, the environment, and dog rescue, as well as her role in a non-profit organization that enables individuals with disabilities to pursue horseback riding in a safe, fun manner.×

-Saga Stevin is a certified phlebotomist.
-She studied at Empire Medical for Aesthetic Uses of Platelet Rich Plasma (PRP) and the Advanced Aesthetics Education Group (AAEG) for Advanced Collagen Induction Therapy.
+Saga is a phlebotomist who is also certified through Empire Medical for Aesthetic Use of Platelet Rich Plasma (PRP) and the Advanced Aesthetics Education Group (AAEG) for Advanced Collagen Induction Therapy.
 Additionally, Saga annually attends the Orthobiologic Institutes PRP & Regenerative Medicine Symposium.

-Since 2014, Saga has been working behind the scenes in the medical, cosmetic and veterinary communities as a PRP Technician.
+Since 2014, Saga has been working in the medical, cosmetic, and veterinary communities as a PRP Technician and phlebotomist.
 Being the visionary that she is, Saga has gone through extensive training around the medical and aesthetic regenerative uses for PRP to help bring this technology to the Twin Cities.

 Saga’s passion in life is simple: clean, healthy, natural living.
 She believes the body is created to heal itself.
 Our job is to give it what it needs, so it can do what it does best.
 Additionally, Saga has an enthusiasm for food which includes creating recipes that are healthy, simple and divinely delicious.
 Ask her about her wickedly good, healthy, gluten-free chocolate cake!×